 Don’t get frustrated.
 Smart horses recognize your frustration as a win in their column, and horses who don’t understand what you wanted are trying.

-Don’t over drill.
+Overdoing drills is counter-productive.
 If your horse worked really hard to finally give the right response, walk him out and tell him what a good boy he is!
-End the lesson.
+End the lesson on that very high note!

 The circle drill is suitable for horses with good basics and self-carriage.
 Pulling a green horse into a tight circle can cause a fall.
 Remember, safety is more important than any drill and you’re the one in charge.